ballcuber/ballcuber.github.io/MechanicalDesign.md

 ![Hood_with_magnets](/assets/kinematic/Magnets.png){: .center-image}

-## Interchangeable motors and embeded 7 pin connector
+## Interchangeable motors and embedded 7 pin connector

 The motors are connected to the ballcuber using a 7 pin connector.
 This allows mounting/dismounting of the motors for tunning needs.

 ## 3D printed epicyclic gear

 As the Nema 17 motors don't have enough torque, we've added an epicyclic gear to increase the available torque and as a consequence lower the speed.
-Below is a cross section of the epiccylic gear train.
+Below is a cross section of the epicyclic gearing train.

 <div class="box alt">
     <div class="row uniform 50%">